downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | links | conferences | my php.net

 operator

-If you specify the third optional operator argument, you can test for a particular relationship.
+An optional operator.
 The possible operators are: <, lt, <=, le, >, gt, >=, ge, ==, =, eq, !=, <>, ne respectively.

 Valor Retornado